PHOENIXCONTACT/MORYX-ClientFramework/Documentation/articles/ConfigManagers/AppDataConfigManager.md

----
-uid: AppDataConfigManager
----
+# AppData ConfigManager

-# AppDataConfigManager & loading custom user specific configurations
+Loading custom user specific configurations

 The ClientFramework supports user specific configurations which are stored in `%APPDATA%\Phoenix Contact\__AppName__` folder.
 The [AppDataConfigManager](xref:Marvin.ClientFramework.Kernel) is responsible to take care about loading and saving of this configurations.
 Note that you don't need to do any initialization steps because this is done automatically.